Season Four Release Date – November 4, 2018!

 "My wife, Terry, and my producing partner, Maril Davis, are huge fans of the [Outlander] books.
 A few years back we were all having dinner in Vancouver, and we started discussing passion projects.
 Maril and Terry hadn’t talked to each other about the books before, and they said I should go off and read them.
 I love history and historical fiction, so I was immediately taken with them, and I thought, this is a television series.
 It took a while to get the rights, but eventually we persuaded Sony to acquire the rights and then pitched it to Starz, and Starz said yes.
 They said from the outset, we love the material, you don’t need to reinvent it.
 Make it for the fans, and everyone else will come along for the ride."

-Will the TV Series Be True To the Books?
+Is the TV Series True To the Books?

 Production in Scotland

 Production and filming of the Outlander TV series began on location in Scotland on October 7, 2013.
-The production is being filmed entirely in Scotland, and actors from the U.K. have been hired to play the major roles.
-A Gaelic expert is working with actors to ensure they speak the language correctly.
-As of the end of 2013, four complete episodes were “in the can,” or completed, according to Moore.
+The production is being filmed entirely in Scotland, and actors solely from the U.K. have been hired to play all of the major roles.

 Outlander TV Series News

-- Outlander: A Starz Original Series, the Starz network’s official home page for the new series, which is has begun filming (in the fall of 2013) and will be released in 2014.
+- Outlander: A Starz Original Series, the Starz network’s official home page for the Outlander TV series.